 Invasive Species Alert

 In the US and Canada, St. John’s wort is often considered a noxious weed, also referred to as Klamath weed.
-The BC Invasive Species Council warns that St. John’s Wort can cause injury to light-skinned cattle, has a protective covering on the seeds that allow it to survive for up to 10 years.
+The BC Invasive Species Council warns that St. John’s Wort can cause injury to light-skinned cattle and has a protective covering on the seeds that allows it to survive for up to 10 years.
 Additionally, a single plant can produce up to 100,000 seeds.

 Keep in mind that what is a weed to some is a wildflower to others.
 St. John’s Wort is full of wonderful properties beneficial for people, the land, and our pollinators.